 There are a few typical reasons why you might not receive an OTP:

-• Incorrect Mobile Number: The most common reason is that the mobile number linked to your Aadhaar might be old, incorrect, or not updated.
-If the service provider tries to send an OTP to a number you no longer use, it simply will not be delivered.
+- Incorrect Mobile Number: The most common reason is that the mobile number linked to your Aadhaar might be old, incorrect, or not updated.
+If the service provider tries to send an OTP to a number you no longer use, it will not be delivered.

-• Network Problems: Sometimes, your mobile phone might be in an area with poor signal, or there could be a temporary issue with your mobile network provider.
+- Network Problems: Sometimes, your mobile phone might be in an area with weak signal, or there could be a temporary issue with your mobile network provider.
 This can prevent SMS messages, including OTPs, from being delivered.

-• “Do Not Disturb” (DND) Service: If you have activated the DND service on your phone, it might block promotional or service messages, and sometimes, OTPs may be blocked by this filter.
+- “Do Not Disturb” (DND) Service: If you have activated the DND service on your phone, it might block promotional or service messages, and sometimes, OTPs may also be affected by this filter.

 Your Primary Alternative: Biometric Verification

-When an OTP is not available, biometric verification serves as a highly secure and reliable alternative.
+When an OTP cannot be used, biometric verification serves as a highly secure and reliable alternative.
 This method uses unique physical characteristics to confirm your identity.

 Using Your Fingerprints or Eye Scans